Fall Ministry and MA Formation courses at AMBS

-Annual — One hour each semester — Loren Johns and Andy Brubacher Kaethler
+Annual — One credit hour — Andy Brubacher Kaethler

-The primary focus of this yearlong seminar is the completion of the formation portfolio, a ministry paper, and the senior interview process required for graduation.
-This seminar provides the structure for students to focus intentionally on the growth and integration of the knowing, doing, and being aspects of their learning, with particular reference to their ministry vocation.
+The primary focus of this seminar is the completion of the formation portfolio, a ministry case study paper, and the senior interview process required for graduation.
+This seminar provides the structure for students to focus intentionally on the growth and integration of the knowing, doing, and being aspects of their learning, with particular reference to their ministry vocation

 MDiv Thesis Research INT609

 Six hours, upon completion of thesis — MDiv Director

 A student enrolled in the MDiv program with a Theological Studies concentration may petition to write a thesis.
 He or she must register for this research in each semester following the approval of the petition until he or she completes and successfully defends the thesis.